We will explore the difference between Vanguard Information Technology ETF (VGT) vs Invesco QQQ Trust (QQQ).

 - Top 10 Holdings: 55.70%

-To put some perspective on that; here is what a 0.1% fee (difference between VGT and QQQ) will cost you as an investor over 30 years.
+To put some perspective on that, here is what a 0.10% fee (difference between VGT and QQQ) will cost you as an investor over 30 years.

-Assuming you start with an initial investment of $100,000 and contribute $10,000 each year, over the 30 years.
-You will have roughly ~$82,000 less in your account due to the fee because of the extra 0.1% expense ratio.
-That is not including costs to buy and sell your shares.
+Assuming you start with an initial investment of $100,000 and contribute $10,000 yearly over 30 years.
+You will have roughly $82,000 less in your account due to the fee because of the extra 0.10% expense ratio.
+This does not include costs to buy and sell your shares.

 Moving on, here are the top 10 holdings for QQQ:

-QQQ is largely made up of Apple, Microsoft, Amazon, and Facebook.
+QQQ is primarily made up of Apple, Microsoft, Amazon, and Facebook.

-QQQ is an incredibly popular ETF with about 174.51B in net assets.
-It has absolutely performed well over the last 10 years but again there is no guarantee the next 10 years look the same.
+QQQ is an incredibly popular ETF with about $174 billion in net assets.
+It has performed well over the last 10 years, but again there is no guarantee the next 10 years will look the same.

 Which is Better VGT or QQQ?

-For those reasons, I would say both are a great option for long-term investors.
-If having a larger basket of stocks helps you sleep at night, then VGT would be a better option.
+For those reasons, I would say both are great options for long-term investors.
+If having a larger basket of stocks helps you sleep at night, VGT would be a better option.

 Lastly, it’s important to consider costs and fees because they can cost you in the long run, as we saw from our example above.
-That’s why it’s so important to purchase and sell your shares commission-free.
+That’s why purchasing and selling your shares commission-free is essential.

 Is VGT or QQQ Better for Financial Independence?

-Both VGT or QQQ can get you to Financial Independence Retire Early (FIRE).
+VGT and QQQ can get you to Financial Independence Retire Early (FIRE).
 They both have a similar return on investment and have low expense ratios.

-Being part of the FIRE community I know we aim for the lowest fees possible and we’re a big fan of Vanguard.
+Being part of the FIRE community, I know we aim for the lowest fees possible, and we’re big fans of Vanguard.